LiamHardman/fm-dash/CONTRIBUTING.md

 ---

-Thank you for contributing to Football Manager Player Parser!
+Thank you for thinking about contributing to the project!